jomoespe/go-compile/README.md

     $ CGO_ENABLED=0 GOOS=<target_platform> go build [arguments] -a -installsuffix cgo <source_files>

+To build the current package/project for Linux, for example:

+    $ CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo

 In our example, applying all previous optimizations:

     # for Linux